What is Pruning in Plants?

 Pruning plants is a big deal for your lawn and landscape, but why?
-This article will focus on the importance and advantages of pruning plants, how you do it, and when to perform it.
+This article will focus on the importance, benefits, and advantages of pruning plants, how you do it, and when to perform it.

 Too often, maintaining your plants is an overlooked chore.
 We sometimes think – it’s nature, we should just let it run its course.
 But you can really take your home or business landscape to the next level if you prune and trim appropriately.

 Pruning plants can enhance the aesthetic and longevity of your landscape.
 This frequently avoided task could save your plants from both insects and disease as well.

 Difference Between Pruning and Trimming